ybsolomon/RoadTrip/README.md

 in that order, finally ending in Miami.

 To run this program, input the cities and attractions as requested by the program.
-The cities and attractions are *case sensitive*.
+The cities and attractions are *case* and *space sensitive*, and any errors made by the user will not be caught, so please enter inputs as accurately as possible.